chantastic/frontend-guide/README.md

 * Repo/Docs: [https://github.com/ministrycentered/interfaces_icons](https://github.com/ministrycentered/interfaces_icons)

 ## minions.css
-> Minions a large collection of responsive-capable utility classes.
+> Minions are a large collection of responsive-capable utility classes.
 They serve to eliminate the proliferation of BEM modifiers and necessary nudges.
-It's literally so much jargon who knows what it means.
+It's literally so much jargon, who knows what it means?

 ### Things you should know: